minprog/prog-project/10 Milestones/25 Prototype Version/10 Prototype Version.md

 # Prototype version

-While further specifying the technical details of your application, you will create a prototype of your applications's user interface.
-It can be changed in the following weeks, but doing this should provide a good starting point for further development.
+You will now create a prototype of your applications's user interface.
+It will probably change extensively in the following weeks, but doing this now should provide a good starting point for further development.
 By creating a prototype this early, you can focus on more fundamental problems in later weeks.

 ## Components

-To create a reasonably complete prototype, make sure that all screens are there and navigation is mostly working.
-You can probably put some of the components in already, even though the controls will have no effect as of yet.
+To create a fairly complete prototype, make sure that all screens are there and navigation is working.
+Controls on screen should work and basic input and output of data should be functional.

-## Data manipulation

-If your application depends on a data set that needs to be generated, create preprocessing scripts that translate from the source format to a format useful for your application.
+If you need data from an external source, you must have a working script to import the data from a file or a working connection to the live data source.

-Such preprocessing scripts should be contained in an entirely separate folder in your repository, called **scripts**.
+Any data preprocessing scripts should be contained in an entirely separate folder in your repository, called **scripts**.

 ## Repository